hazalsenturk/linking_cell_types_to_brain_phenotypes/README.md

     - Put these 5 files in a directory called `aux` to use when running MAGMA

 > [!IMPORTANT]
 > Ensure Data Compatibility.
-Please confirm the following items:
+Please confirm the following items before proceeding to the MAGMA analysis:
 > 1. The summary statistics are from a single population that matches MAGMA's auxiliary data.
 > 2. The summary statistics are the same genome build as MAGMA's auxiliary files.
 > 3. If the summary statistics do not contain a SNP ID column, obtain the SNP IDs from the chromosomal and base pair positions using a reference file of the same genome build.